 Charles J. Gelso, Ph.D., Psychotherapy Research Grant

 The Charles J. Gelso, Ph.D., Psychotherapy Research Grants, offered annually by the Society for the Advancement of Psychotherapy to graduate students, predoctoral interns, postdoctoral fellows, and psychologists (including early career psychologists), provide $5,000 grants toward the advancement of research on psychotherapy process and/or psychotherapy outcome.

 All graduate students, predoctoral interns, postdoctoral fellows, and doctoral-level researchers with a promising or successful record of publication are eligible for the grant.
 The research committee reserves the right not to award a grant if there are insufficient submissions or submissions do not meet the criteria stated.

 Request for Proposals

-This program awards a $5000 grant for a research project in the area of psychotherapy process and/or outcome.
+This program awards grants for research projects in the area of psychotherapy process and/or outcome.

 - Advance understanding of psychotherapy process and/or psychotherapy outcome through support of empirical research

 - Encourage talented graduate students towards careers in psychotherapy research

 - Support psychologists engaged in quality psychotherapy research